AndrewAlston/Simulations/csid-sim/README.md

 [NEXT 16 bit] DA change [2001:db8:101:aabb:: --> 2001:db8:eeee::20]
     Forwarding [2001:db8:fefe::10 -> 2001:db8:eeee::20]
 ```

+Appending --hex to the command line will cause the code to dump the hex of the entire packet in a format that is
+importable by wireshark for deeper analysis.

 Replace behavior has yet to be implemented - this will follow shortly